so1n/rap/README.md

 # rap
 rap(par[::-1]) is advanced and fast python async rpc

-`rap` achieves very fast communication through `msgpack` and `Python asyncio` and multiplexing conn, while supporting high concurrency.
+`rap` achieves very fast communication through `msgpack` and `Python asyncio` and multiplexing transport, while supporting high concurrency.
 Implement the `protobuf` of `Grpc` through Python functions and TypeHint.

 Note: The current `rap` API may change significantly in subsequent versions